Maputo: Street names

 The street names were changed after independence in 1975.
 Close ties with the Eastern Bloc highly influenced the new names that were chosen as did removal of names referring to colonial era figures.

 Transport

 Airports

 Maputo International Airport is the main international airport of Mozambique.
-The new terminal was opened in 2010 with a capacity for 900,000 passengers per year.
-Work has begun on the construction of a new domestic terminal which will have a capacity for many more passengers at any given time.
-The construction work will require the current building to be demolished.
+An international terminal was opened in 2010 with a capacity for 900,000 passengers per year; a domestic terminal was completed in 2012.

 Buses

-Maputo's transportation needs are mainly served by minibus taxis called chapas, which transport the majority of the city's commuters.
+Maputo's transportation needs are mainly served by minibus taxis called chapas, which support a majority of non-walking trips.
 In an effort to resolve a public transport crisis in the city, the state-owned company, Transporte de Moçambique (TPM) has recently acquired a new fleet of 270+ buses.
 There are three major bus terminals in the city: at Baixa (downtown/central), Museu (Museum), and at Junta (regional and national buses).

 Ferries

 Ferry boats departing from Maputo to the district of KaTembe are available during the week.
 A ferry can carry approximately 20 vehicles per trip.